The most Instagram-friendly cameras

 Keep it simple

-Rebecca Lawson of Scandi interiors blog, Malmo & Moss whose stylish Instagram feed inspires more than 90,000 followers, reveals, ‘I use my iPhone 11 Pro for some things but also have a Olympus OM-D E-M10 that I absolutely love.
+Rebecca Lawson of Scandi interiors blog Malmo & Moss, whose stylish Instagram feed inspires more than 90,000 followers, reveals, ‘I use my iPhone for some things but also have an Olympus OM-D E-M10 that I absolutely love.
 I have two different lenses that I use depending upon whether I want a crisp wide shot or a softer close up.
-It is very easy to use and has some great modes you can play around with depending upon the subject you are shooting, whether that’s people or nature or landscapes.
 I use apps like Snapseed and VSCO to edit photos after I have shot them, adjusting the saturation, exposure and contrast.’